What is Scanner Art?

 I have a long-standing fascination with the beauty of decay and believe that there is something uniquely beautiful about the way that natural or man-made objects deteriorate over time.
-In my Modern Ruins portfolio explore the rusted metal and peeling paint of the abandoned Mare Island Naval Shipyard in Vallejo, California.
+In my Modern Ruins portfolio I explore the rusted metal and peeling paint in the abandoned Mare Island Naval Shipyard near Vallejo, California.

 In 2005, I was thinking about a long delayed project to photograph faded rose petals.
 To complete this project, I first needed first to set up a table in my studio to photograph the fading, weathered flowers with my 4×5 View Camera.
 I put a lot of thought into how I would achieve what I had pictured in my mind.
 I knew that soft, even lighting would highlight the textures and faithfully reproduce the colors of my subject.
 This made me wonder what it would be like if I scanned the flowers.
 I placed a faded rose on the scanner glass and made my first scan.
 The result was startling–the rose became suffused with light, and the black background made the effect even more dramatic.

 From this simple beginning, I improved the process by carefully drying my own flowers and adding additional elements such as rust, shells and different papers.
 I refrain from any extensive post-processing, neither adding to, nor taking away from the composition, adjusting only hue, saturation and brightness.
 Thus, the image stands as a record of what once existed in my studio.
 In my current work the finished piece may have as many 20 hours of composing, test scans, assiduous color correcting and test printing before it is completed.